dylanmasschelein/dylanmasschelein/README.md

 ❤️‍ Full Stack Web Developer ❤️‍

 🌱 Actively learning React Native, Typescript, Redux
-📖 Interested in Docker, firebase, Ruby on Rails, Python
+📖 Interested in Ruby on Rails, Python, Docker, React ContextAPI, and internatiionalization
-🏗️ Currently completeing tutorial on Redux and implementing into my existing Conservation Nation project!
+🏗️ Currently completeing tutorial on TypeScript, where I will implement into a new travel related project
 ✈️ Up next, Travel Visa app using React Native.
 (Waiting patiently on an API key!)
 👯 Happy to collaborate on anything and everything!!
 Reach out anytime!
 ⚡ Fun fact: I lived abroad for 3+ years - Favorite traveled country: Vietnam!